AlexHedley/HEXtoObjCColor/README.md

 **PopClip**

-This extension takes a HEX Color and converts it to a UIColor for use within an iOS App.
+This extension takes a HEX Color and converts it to a UIColor/NSColor/SKColor for use within an iOS/Mac OS X App.

 Here is a demo:
 ![HEX to UIColor](/HEXtoUIColor.gif "Preview of PopClip Extension")